timmcginley/Agile/Concepts/AFDP/README.md

 # Agile Future Design Plan (AFDP)

-The AFDP is a core document of the Agile Prototyping Methodology that:
+The AFDP is a core document of the Agile Prototyping Methodology with four sections:

 questions: